WUGNECTIVES: Novel Entity Inferences of Language Models from Discourse Connectives: Limitations

 \paragraph{Gradability of properties} Another key assumption we've made in the preference stimuli is that the properties in question are non-gradable (to argue that we've captured entailments rather than implicatures---which are much easily cancelable).
 While this might be true for certain properties (e.g., \textit{is an island, is a college town}, it is up for debate if any property is truly binary.
 At the same time, there is active discussion about whether category membership and ``goodness of exemplar''/typicality (the metric people use to argue that a property is graded, e.g., a \textit{platypus} is less ``mammal-like'' than \textit{bear}) are separate attributes of categories \citep{hampton2007typicality}, with category membership being more binary-like than typicality.

-\paragraph{How novel are our novel words?} Since we are using surface forms whose subtokens exist in the LMs' vocabulary, it is difficult to truly deem the full word as a ``novel'' word.
+\paragraph{How novel are our novel words?} Since we are using surface forms whose subtokens exist in the LMs' vocabulary, it is difficult to truly deem the nonce word as a ``novel'' word.
 One solution is to insert novel tokens, though using them requires one to fine-tune the model, which makes our analysis especially intractable, since we do not necessarily have contexts to train the model on.
 Furthermore, we have counterbalanced our nonce words in our stimuli such that any particular bias a model might have picked up on will result in chance level performance.
-We have additionally verified that models do not necessarily do this in the concession results, ruling out the possibility that they are failing due to a particular bias in their embedding space for these words.
+We have additionally verified that model do not necessarily have a systematic bias towards a single nonce word in our stimuli, ruling out the possibility that the nonce words themselves are the reason for the poor performance on concessive connectives.

 \paragraph{Caveats in model comparison}

 A caveat to the takeaway that reasoning models like \lrm{} are better is that it is non-trivial to directly compare across the three classes (base, instruct, reasoning), since the \lrm{} is expected to produce a set of reasoning traces before generating its output whereas models in the other two classes are directly queried for answers.